 This soy sauce substitute doesn't taste exactly like the real thing, but it makes a flavorful alternative for anyone trying to reduce the amount of salt in their diet.
 Chinese cooking can be a very healthy way of eating, but the amount of sodium in a lot of dishes is on the high side.
 Fortunately, the amount of sodium in most Chinese dishes is easily modified.
 An easy place to start is with soy sauce, used in many different recipes.

 This simple recipe yields about 1/3 cup, or enough to prepare approximately two meals.

-1. Combine all the ingredients.
-At this point, you can either a) use the sauce as is, leaving for an hour to give the flavors a chance to blend, or b) for a thicker, richer sauce, boil the liquid until it is reduced by half, about 3 tablespoons.
+- Combine all the ingredients.
+At this point, you can either use the sauce as is, leaving for an hour to give the flavors a chance to blend or boil the liquid until it is reduced by half, about 3 tablespoons.